Home | Chemistry | Covalent solids- types, formation, properties, crystal structure and uses

 Properties of Covalent Solids

-Due to strong covalent bonds within the solid, it requires a significant amount of energy to break these bonds.
-It Results in high stability, allowing covalent solids to remain solid at elevated temperatures.
+Strong covalent bonds within the solid require significant energy to break.
+This results in high stability, allowing covalent solids to remain solid at elevated temperatures.

 • Covalent solids are generally insoluble in water and other polar solvents.